• Skip to primary navigation

 How long does it take to cook diced chicken in a slow cooker?

-It takes 5-6 hours on low or 3-4 on high to cook diced chicken in the slow cooker.
+It takes 5-6 hours on low or 3-4 on high to cook diced chicken breast in the slow cooker.
 Try not to cook for longer or it may go dry.

 Can I add coconut milk to this recipe?

 Saag curry is traditionally a tomato based recipe.
-If you want to change to using coconut milk when making this recipe in the slow cooker, I would leave out the pasta (sieved tomatoes) and add the coconut milk instead.
+If you want to change to using coconut milk when making this recipe in the slow cooker, I would leave out the passata (sieved tomatoes) and add the coconut milk instead.

 This is because if you use both it would become too thin and watery.
 Remember the liquid does not evaporate off during cooking as it does when cooking in a pan.